-- A cover letter describing applicant’s interest in doing postdoctoral work specifically at TCU and relevant personal and professional background.
+- A cover letter describing the applicant’s interest in doing postdoctoral work specifically at TCU and relevant personal and professional background.

 - A statement sharing how your experiences related to diversity, equity, and inclusion can help to advance TCU’s commitment to fostering an inclusive community (1-3 pages).